 Accenture, for example, has programs geared specifically towards arming women, LGBT and ethnically diverse team members with the skills they need to succeed.
 Meanwhile, Disney has the Global Workplace and Women’s Initiative (GWWI), an initiative “focused on Disney’s global workplace practices and the importance of the role of women in Disney’s marketplace efforts.”

 We anticipate these initiatives to grow in the coming year, particularly as lawmakers pass legislation supporting efforts in diversity.
 In 2019, California passed a law requiring most companies to have at least one woman on their boards of directors by the end of the year.

-Similar efforts are bound to make waves in 2020, so watch this space.
+Similar efforts are bound to make waves in upcoming years, so watch this space.

 The sustainability movement won’t slow down anytime soon